OneGitter/Cifar10/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

 Feel free to explore the project and use the code for your image classification tasks.
-If you have any questions or suggestions, please open an issue or contact [Your Name](mailto:youremail@example.com).
+If you have any questions or suggestions, please open an issue or contact [Naseer](mailto:mnu202001@gmail.com).

 Enjoy exploring the world of image classification with CIFAR-10!